How the Federal Tax Cuts and Jobs Act Can Help Solve the Public Pensions Problem

 Also, many private-sector workers struggle with saving and investing their 401(k) retirement money.
 According to a 2015 Wells Fargo study, the median savings of working Americans aged 60 or older is $50,000 against a retirement savings goal of $300,000.

-Ted Benna, credited with inventing the 401(k) retirement plan in the late 1970s, says he never fathomed that the plan would be a substitute for traditional pensions.
+Ted Benna, credited with inventing the 401(k) retirement plan in the late 1970s, says he never fathomed that the idea would be a substitute for traditional pensions.
 In light of that, he said he would conceive the 401(k) plan differently were he doing so for the first time today.

 How Are Public Employee Pensions Doing?